Whether you’re new to drinking wine or have been enjoying wine for many years, here’s everything you need to know to taste wine like a pro.

 6. Spit or Enjoy – If you’re at a winery tasting your way through a ton of wines, you may opt to spit so you can moderate your alcohol intake.
 If you’re tasting a wine at home, enjoy the sip and savor the flavor.

 Now you know the basic steps for going through the physical act of tasting wine.
-Keep reading for additional context on what to look out for as you are tasting.
+Keep reading for additional context on what to look out for as you taste wine.

 There are 5 components to wine structure that you need to know as you are tasting wine.